-Sexual harassment is not only prohibited by the Library, but it is also prohibited by state, federal, and, where applicable, local law.
+Harassment, discrimination, and retaliation are not only prohibited by the Library, but are also prohibited by state, federal, and, where applicable, local law.

-The internal process outlined in the policy above is one way for employees to report sexual harassment.
+The internal process outlined in the policy above is one way for employees to report harassment, discrimination, and retaliation.
 Employees and covered individuals may also choose to pursue legal remedies with the following governmental entities.
 While a private attorney is not required to file a complaint with a governmental agency, you may also seek the legal advice of an attorney.